AndrewAnnex/SpiceyPy/docs/ellipses.rst

   ellipsoid, plane, and focal point, the problem is transformed into
   that of finding the intersection of the transformed plane with the
   cone generated by a unit sphere and the transformed focal point.
-  This \`transformed' problem is much easier to solve.
+  This 'transformed' problem is much easier to solve.
 The resulting
   intersection ellipse is then mapped back to the original
   intersection ellipse by the inverse distortion mapping.